nnirror/wax/README.md

 Outputs a float between 0 and 1.
 Move the slider to change the offset.

 ## smooth
-Smooths `input` by ramping from its previous value to its new value, ramping up over `up slope (ms)` and down over `down slope (ms)`. `exponent` controls the contour of the ramp: at 0, the ramp moves linearly to the new value, and at 1, the ramp moves logarithmically.
+Smooths `input` by ramping from its previous value to its new value, ramping up over `up (ms)` and down over `down (ms)`. `exponent` controls the contour of the ramp: at 0, the ramp moves linearly to the new value, and at 1, the ramp moves logarithmically.

-## speedlim
+## snapshot
 Slows `input` down so it only changes once for every `interval (ms)` that passes.

-## sqrt
+## squareroot
 Computes the square root of `input 1`.

-## subtract
+## - (subtract)
 Subtracts `input 2` from `input 1`.

-## swanramp
-Applies a declicking algorithm to `input` with user control over when to avoid clicks.
-From the [Cyling '74 RNBO Documentation of swanramp:](https://rnbo.cycling74.com/objects/ref/swanramp~): "Performs click compensation using Miller Puckette's switch-and-ramp technique.
-When the right inlet receives a positive value, swanramp~ triggers a ramp that starts from the value of the last sample in the left inlet and goes down to zero over the number of samples specified.
-This ramp is mixed with the input signal to prevent clicks."

-## times
-Multiplies `input 1` and `input 2`.

-## tri
-Generates a triangle wave between -1 and 1, oscillating at `frequency (hz)` and with configurable `pulsewidth`.
-The phase of the triangle wave can be modified at signal-rate with `phase`,which will be added to the `frequency (hz)` parameter.

 ## toggle
 Outputs a 0 when the button is `off` and outputs a 1 when the button is `on`.
 Click the button to switch states.

+## triangle
+Generates a triangle wave between -1 and 1, oscillating at `frequency` and with configurable `pulsewidth`.
+The phase of the triangle wave can be modified at signal-rate with `phase`,which will be added to the `frequency` parameter.

-## wave
+## wavetable
 Reads through an audio file like a wavetable, with `phase` values between 0 and 1 selecting a corresponding relative position in the audio file.

 ## wrap